slatedocs/slate/source/includes/_sportmaster-suite-docker.md

 ## Other commands.
 Other commands available in the docker suite is listed here.

-> Start/stop docker setup (use --background in sm-docker-up if you couldn't be bother about the log output):
+> Start/stop docker setup (use --background in sm-docker-up if you dont want the log output):

 ```shell
 sm-docker-up